Helix AU Core

 Updating an Appointment

-• Direct updates to appointment times or slots are not supported.
-Cancel and rebook with same details instead.
+Direct updates to appointment times or slots are not supported.
+Instead, you need to cancel the existing appointment and rebook it.
+See Cancelling an Appointment and Creating a New Appointment.

 Cancelling an Appointment